 Gaming Machines: Facts and Myths.
 This British documentary on slots explains the basics of how slots work (or in British, “how pokies work”).
 If you are a U.S. resident keep in mind, there are slight differences in regulations on payouts that differ by country and state.

-FACT: From March 2015 to February 2016, according to the report cited above, Nevada casinos made $2,901,542,000 on 54,548,000 penny slots with a win percentage (AKA “hold percentage”) of 10.13% (meaning the average return for players was roughly 89.7 cents on the dollar, or 10.13 cents in profit for the casino for every dollar spent).
-For comparison, 2,743,000 nickel slots paid out $82,404,000 for a win percentage of 5.76% (so a 94.3% return or 5.7 cents on the dollar for the house).
-The other slots are almost all like the nickel slots, they have a lower house hold percentage and pay the player back more on average.
-Whether it is “just a penny” or a “multi-denomination” machine with a penny option, it generally is subject to this truism (although multi-denomination machines show a better return on the chart, it is misleading, as this class of machines contains everything from $100 max machines and $1.50 max machines; meaning the higher denomination machines lift up the average of the lower ones).
-Consider also, some machines require “max bet” for a chance at the jackpot (and thus lower bets can decrease odds).
+FACT: From March 2015 to February 2016, according to the report cited above, Nevada casinos made $2,901,542,000 on 54,548,000 penny slots with a win percentage (AKA “hold percentage”) of 10.13%.
+This means that the average return for players was roughly 89.7 cents on the dollar or 10.13 cents in profit for the casino for every dollar spent.
+In comparison, 2,743,000 nickel slots paid out $82,404,000 for a win percentage of 5.76% which represented a 94.3% return or 5.7 cents on the dollar for the house.
+The other slots were almost all like the nickel slots; they had a lower household percentage and paid the player back more on average.
+Whether it is “just a penny” or a “multi-denomination” machine with a penny option, it is subject to these odds.
+Although multi-denomination machines show a better return on the chart, it is misleading, as this class of machines contains everything from $100 max machines and $1.50 max machines, so the higher denomination machines appear to inflate the average of the lower ones.
+Consider also, some machines require “max bet” for a chance at the jackpot; thus, lower bets can decrease odds.

 Slot Machines: The Big Gamble.

-FACT: 800 – 1200 spins an hour, .50 cents a spin on “min bet”, 89.7 cents on the dollar won on average (although most players won’t manifest odds that good on penny slots)… do the math.
-It is entertaining in the same way an expensive rollercoaster or night on the town is.
-Don’t cross the line into addiction or thinking this is a job, it is entertainment and you are paying for it.
+FACT: 800 – 1200 spins an hour, .50 cents a spin on “min bet,” 89.7 cents on the dollar won on average (although most players won’t manifest odds that good on penny slots).
+Do the math.
+It is entertaining, in the same way an expensive roller coaster or night on the town is.
+Don’t cross the line into addiction or think this is a way to make money; it is entertainment and you are paying for it.